inkVerb/VIP/501/Lesson-01.md

 echo $autoArray[2];
 echo $autoArray[3];

-// Assign array values directly list($a_one, $a_two, $a_three, $a_four) = $autoArray;
+// Assign array values to variables via one list list($a_one, $a_two, $a_three, $a_four) = $autoArray;
-// Same as...
+// Or assign them individually
 $a_one = $autoArray[0];
 $a_two = $autoArray[1];
 $a_three = $autoArray[2];